Kaiser Permanente offers a variety of volunteer opportunities for people like you who are ready and willing to lend a helping hand.

 - Drivers use their own vehicles to transport members when, where, and how often it works for the volunteer

 - Mileage is reimbursed and supplemental liability insurance is provided

 To learn more, contact Lisa Hirohata, program coordinator for the Kaiser Permanente Transportation Assistance Program, at 206-326-2815.

-Assisting in specialty departments.
+- Assisting in specialty departments (Capitol Hill Campus only).
 Volunteers assist staff in Urgent Care, Ambulatory Surgery, and other departments as needed.

-Assisting in Radiology (Bellevue, Capitol Hill Campus, and Tacoma clinics only).
+- Assisting in Radiology (Capitol Hill Campus only).
 Volunteers assist with MRIs on weekends and evenings by interacting with patients and assisting staff.

-Volunteer staff consists mainly of adults and college students.
+Volunteer staff consists mainly of seniors and college students.
 There are very limited opportunities for high school students.
 A commitment to working a 4-hour shift one day a week is required.

 Volunteer opportunities are available at the following clinics: